 Percona advantages for Magento:

-- Decent database optimization and diagnostics tools (query logging, I/O count, access counters, etc).
+- Proper database performance optimization and diagnostics tools (query logging, I/O count, access counters, etc.).

 MariaDB or Percona?

 Choose MariaDB if you need more quality-of-life and DevOps features.
-Go for Percona if your goal is to gain high-load performance in large-scale datasets.
+Go for Percona if you aim to gain high-load performance in large-scale datasets.